tdalon/ahk/docs/_pages/NWS-PowerTool-Changelog.md

 * 2020-06-03
     * Fix IntelliPaste: no icon
 * 2020-05-28
-    * ConNext Quick Search Blog and Wiki: initialize search with query used in the url
+    * Connections Quick Search Blog and Wiki: initialize search with query used in the url
 * 2020-05-26
     * IntelliPaste: do not paste on Cancel link text
-    * IntelliPaste: link to ConNext Blog comment and Wiki comment are supported
+    * IntelliPaste: link to Connections Blog comment and Wiki comment are supported
 * 2020-05-18
-    * QuickSearch (Win+F) - ConNext Search Forum: support options -o (openQuestions) -a (answeredQuestions)
+    * QuickSearch (Win+F) - Connections Search Forum: support options -o (openQuestions) -a (answeredQuestions)
     * Added QuickSearch to F1 Menu
 * 2020-05-13
     * CapsLock + B: run Bing search engine on selection
-    * Settings -> Phone Number (see https://connectionsroot/blogs/tdalon/entry/connext2ticket_ahk)
+    * Settings -> Phone Number (see https://connectionsroot/blogs/tdalon/entry/Connections2ticket_ahk)
 * 2020-05-07
     * From SharePoint DocLib in Browser to Sync Location: fix regexp + create IniFile if it does not exist
 * 2020-04-28